Metropolitan area: United Kingdom

+The United Kingdom's Office for National Statistics defines "travel to work areas" as areas where "at least 75% of an area's resident workforce work in the area and at least 75% of the people who work in the area also live in the area".
+The European Union's ESPON group has compiled a separate list of metropolitan areas which covers the UK.

 North America

 Canada

 In Canada, a census metropolitan area (CMA) or census agglomeration (CA) consists of one or more neighboring municipalities centered around a core population.
 A CMA requires a total population of at least 100,000, with 50,000 or more residing in the core, while a CA requires a core population of at least 10,000.
 Both are determined using data from Canada's Census of Population Program, and surrounding municipalities must demonstrate strong economic integration with the core, measured by commuting patterns.

-Urban population rate: 85% (2024).
-Metropolitan area population data are referred to 2024.